 We have noticed in previous lessons that the Lord has said that we must worship God in spirit and in truth.
 (John 4:24).
 Since prayer is a part of worship, and the daily Christian life, then our prayers must be in spirit and in truth.
-Paul wrote the Corinthians, "For if I pray in an unknown tongue, my spirit prayeth, but my understanding is unfruitful.
-What is it then?
-I will pray with the spirit, and I will pray with the understanding also: I will sing with the spirit, and I will sing with the understanding also.
-(1 Corinthians 14: 14, 15).
+Paul wrote the Corinthians, "For if I pray in a tongue, my spirit prays, but my understanding is unfruitful.
+What is the conclusion then?
+I will pray with the spirit, and I will also pray with the understanding I will sing with the spirit, and I will also sing with the understanding" (1 Corinthians 14:14,15).
 That means then that our prayers must be with the understanding, that our minds must be on what we are saying, and that we are to be humble and sincere in them.
-Furthermore, our prayers must be in harmony with the scriptures.
+Furthermore, oui prayers must be in harmony with the scriptures.
 That is, we are not to ask the Lord to do that which would be opposed to his will.
 Christ said on one occasion, when some of his disciples had made a foolish request.
-"But Jesus answered and said, Ye know not what ye ask.
-Are ye able to drink of the cup that I shall drink of, and to be baptized with the baptism that I am baptized with?"
-(Matthew 20: 22).
-Again he said, "It is written again, Thou shalt not tempt the Lord thy God."
-(Matthew 4: 7).
+"But Jesus answered and said, "You do not know what you ask.
+Are you able to drink the cup that I am about to drink, and be baptized with the baptism that I am baptized with?"
+(Matthew 20:22).
+"Again He said, "It is written again, You shall not tempt the Lord your God."
+(Matthew 4:7).

 This is one reason why we cannot use what is called the "Lord's Prayer."
 (Matthew 6:9-13).
-It would not be in harmony with the Lord's will for us to pray for the kingdom to come inasmuch as it has already come.
-(Hebrews 12:28).
+It would not be in harmony with the Lord's will for us to pray for the kingdom to come inasmuch as it has already come (Hebrews 12:28).

-4. The contents of our prayers are clearly set forth in the scriptures.
+4. The contents of our prayers are dearly set forth in the Scriptures.

 We should pray prayers of thanksgiving.
 "Be careful for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known unto God."
-(Philippians 4: 6).
+(Philippians 4:6).

 We should pray in time of need.
-"Peter therefore was kept in prison: but prayer was made without ceasing of the church unto God for him."
-(Acts 12: 5).
+"Peter was therefore kept in prison, but constant prayer was offered to God for him by the church" (Acts 12:5).